samoline1/G.O.D/docs/miner_setup.md

 ```

 4. Configure environment variables:
-    Create a `.1.env` file with the following:
+    Create a `.1.env` file with the following (you'll need a huggingface and wandb token):

 ```
 python3 core/create_config.py --miner